bjornharrtell/jsts/README.md

 suite is sort of half-way ported.
 The large work of porting the algorithms of JTS Topology Suite has yet to be started.

-The code is licensed using the MIT license to encourage use and easy contribution.
+The code is licensed using the LGPL 2.1 license.

 Development environment
 -----------------------